 We now consider a fundamental assignment problem.
-Let a and b refer to two distinct integer values:
+Let a and b refer to two integer values:

-a = 6 >>> b = 3
+b = 3

 Suppose we need to swap the values of a and b.
 In other words, after the swap, a will refer to 3 and b will refer to 6, as shown in Figure 3.13.